Myndex/TuttleAndButtle/README.md

 **Logical fallacies:** _appeal to ignorance, reciting facts not in evidence, Circular Argument, false equivocation, Red Herring, Straw Man_.

 Mr. Eggert is directly relating to a very early draft guideline, yet at the time he wrote this opinion piece, the more complete guidelines had been in public beta for nearly a year.
-Mr. Eggert refused any attempt to discuss the actual facts and guidelines, instead writing opinion pieces such as this that fully disregard the actual published guidelines that were being tested.
+We made good-faith efforts to show Mr. Eggert the works in progress, yet Mr. Eggert refused any attempt to discuss the actual facts and guidelines, instead writing opinion pieces such as this that fully disregard the actual published guidelines that were being tested.

 > _<sub>Yatil:</sub>_
 > _The APCA algorithm is changed occasionally (last in March 2021).
 It’s good that it adapts to new research, but it also means that you might use a color that is not sufficient by a later version._